 Reasons for Brain Drain in India

 Brain drain also occurs when an employee loses interest in work.
 If he continues to do the same task for 5 to 6 years, he becomes saturated with work.
-He wants some new role and responsibility that excite him and challenge him to do the work.
+He wants some new role and responsibility that excite him and challenges him to do the work.
 The change in work also sharpens their skills and significantly increases their income.
 The work culture and environment also play a major role in brain drain.
 If the work culture is not flexible and reliable, then people start thinking of leaving the organisation and moving to another.
-Many times office politics, blame game, overwork, no appreciation, no rewards also compel a person to look for a better opportunity where his skills will be appreciated.
+Many times office politics, blame games, overwork, no appreciation, and no rewards also compel a person to look for a better opportunity where his skills will be appreciated.

 India has skilled and semi-skilled, employed and unemployed human resources.
-Low salaries and inefficient working conditions trigger the movement of the people to the countries with better living standards and facilities.
+Low salaries and inefficient working conditions trigger the movement of people to countries with better living standards and facilities.
 There is a huge difference in terms of salary in developed, developing and underdeveloped countries.
 Most of the students who go abroad for higher studies do not return to India.
 After seeing the affluent life of foreign countries, they lose all interest in their own country.
-They get placed in good companies and start living a high profile life.
+They get placed in good companies and start living a high-profile life.

-How to Stop Brain Drain
+How to Stop Brain Drain?

 Talent in emerging economies is scarce, expensive, and hard to retain.
 But, for the balance of power and for the development of the world, it is very important to stop the phenomena of brain drain.
 This will help a particular country to use all local skilled citizens for development and proliferation.
 But to hold these skilled workers at their native places, it is also important to provide them with enough work opportunities and living facilities.
 For this purpose, developed nations should help developing countries with the necessary money and resources.
 So that each and every human on this planet can have a good standard of living and each and every nation can introduce itself as a developed nation.